FrontEndBack/FrontEndBack/src/md-posts/how-to-make-your-react-apps-15x-faster.md

 **Editor's Note:**

-Check out our upcoming [React University Workshops](http://www.reactuniversity.com/training).
-Our next workshop, [React 2016](http://www.reactuniversity.com/react-2016 "React 2016"), will be held on April 23 at [Microsoft Reactor](http://microsoftreactor.com/) in San Francisco and will offer a deep dive into creating modern Single-Page Applications (SPA) using React, Redux, React Router, Immutable.js, and Webpack.
-Also, if you're interested in learning the basics about what it takes to be a Data Visualization Engineer, check out [React and D3](http://www.reactuniversity.com/react-and-d3).
+Check out our upcoming [FrontEndBack Workshops](http://www.frontendback.io/training).
+Our next workshop, [React 2016](http://www.frontendback.io/react-2016 "React 2016"), will be held on April 23 at [Microsoft Reactor](http://microsoftreactor.com/) in San Francisco and will offer a deep dive into creating modern Single-Page Applications (SPA) using React, Redux, React Router, Immutable.js, and Webpack.
+Also, if you're interested in learning the basics about what it takes to be a Data Visualization Engineer, check out [React and D3](http://www.frontendback.io/react-and-d3).

 ## Introduction